Reorks9/Dnipro_DevOps_int_2019Q4/aws/vpc_terraform/README.md

 ![task ](./img/101.png) ![task ](./img/102.jpg)

 ***
+tasks:
+1. Create a new VPC;
+2. Create a public and a private subnet;
+3. Start a new EC2 instance;
+4. Deploy an ACL and a security group;
+5. Set up VPC peering.

+***
 #### Brief manual
 To deploy solution please install terraform via install script from root folder:
 ```bash